The Hedgehog Project

 Our garden spaces make up half a million hectares across Britain, which is why the HedgehogStreet scheme was set up to improve habitats and access to those habitats, as well as removing threats to Hedgehogs by residents in their local area.

-The survey will start in May 2019 with records being collected by citizen science methods - anyone who has seen hedgehogs in their gardens, local parks, street can complete a record on this page, so we can map the abundance of the counties population. .
+The survey will start in 2020 with records being collected by citizen science methods - anyone who has seen hedgehogs or signs of hedgehogs in their gardens, local parks, street can complete a record on this page, so we can map the abundance of the counties population.

 Using the records submitted we will identify areas with, and without hedgehogs.